This article is part of the 10 Things You Should Know series.

 6. Preaching on abortion is not a distraction from the Great Commission responsibilities of the local church, but integral to it.

-- P1: In the Great Commission, Christ charged the church to go make disciples.
+- Premise 1: In the Great Commission, Christ charged the church to go make disciples.

-- P2: The way we make disciples is to “teach them to obey” his commands.
+- Premise 2: The way we make disciples is to “teach them to obey” his commands.

-- P3: One of those commands is that we are not to shed innocent blood.
+- Premise 3: One of those commands is that we are not to shed innocent blood.

-- P4: Abortion is the shedding of innocent blood.
+- Premise 4: Abortion is the shedding of innocent blood.

-- C: Therefore, preaching on abortion relates to the Great Commission responsibilities of the local church.
+- Conclusion: Therefore, preaching on abortion relates to the Great Commission responsibilities of the local church.

 7. The pro-life position does not rely on personal perspectives.